Make a Sight Word Book

 - Photographs or family and friends

-- In this activity, you'll help your child create a book, by asking questions, and then using his answers to create what teachers call "sentence frames."
-A sentence frame is just a sentence with a missing part-- a fill-in-the-blank.
+- In this activity, you'll help your child create a book by asking questions, and then using the answers to create what teachers call "sentence frames."
+A sentence frame is just a sentence with a missing part— a fill-in-the-blank.
 For this book, you'll create a sentence frame for each page and then help your child fill in the blank with a word from the sight word list.

 - For this activity, you'll create a book with ten pages.
 On each page you'll write a sentence frame centered around one of the words on this list, leaving a blank for your child to fill in the sight word.
-But since your child is the author of this book (not you!) he'll actually be creating the material for your text, through the questions you ask him.
+But since your child is the author of this book (not you!) they''ll actually be creating the material for your text, by way of the questions you ask.
 For example, if you wanted to use the sight word "I" you might ask your child, "Tell me three things you're good at."
-And if he told you he was good at soccer, singing, and riding a bike, you would take your first page of construction paper and write something like, "_____ am good at soccer, singing, and riding a bike."
+And if they said they are good at soccer, singing, and riding a bike, you would take your first page of construction paper and write something like, "_____ am good at soccer, singing, and riding a bike."
 Then you'd help your child fill in the blank with the sight word "I".

 - Repeat this process for each of the ten pages, using a sight word from the list as inspiration, and then creating a sentence for your child to complete.
-Giving him a colorful marker to use for the sight word (a different color than the one you use to write the rest of the text) will help it stand out when you read together later.
+Give your child a colorful marker to use for the sight word (a different color than the one you use to write the rest of the text) to help make it stand out when you read together later.

 - After you've finished the text and your child has filled in the blanks, it's time for the illustrations!
-Give your child the markers, glitter, and photos, and set him to work creating the pictures for his book.
+Give your child the markers, glitter, and photos, and put them to work creating the pictures for the book.
 Don't forget to make a cover, with the author's name prominently displayed.
-When it's all finished, bind it, either with staples or with punched holes and string.
+When it's all finished, bind it with staples or with punched holes and string.